zbm-dev/zfsbootmenu/testing/TPSReport.md

     - Cloning does not trigger a buffered send-receive and is faster
     - The ORIGIN property of the cloned BE will list the selected snapshot on the original BE

+- [ ] Pressing `[CTRL+N]` presents the snapshot creation interface:
+    - The new snapshot name is prepopulated with %Y-%m-%d-%H%M%S
+    - An existing snapshot with the same name triggers additional user input
+    - Blanking the name and pressing `[RETURN]` aborts the snapshot
+    - Entering a non-empty name triggers a new snapshot
+    - The new snapshot appears in the list of snapshots

+- [ ] Pressing `[CTRL+O]` cycles through name/creation/used sort order

 - [ ] Pressing `[ESCAPE]` returns to the main menu.